grafana/tempo/docs/sources/tempo/configuration/_index.md

     # and return cleanly.
 HTTP will return a 503 and GRPC will return a context canceled error.
     # This timeout impacts all http and grpc streaming queries as part of the Tempo api surface such as
     # search, metrics summary, tags and tag values lookups, etc.
+    # Generally it is preferred to let the client cancel context.
+This is a failsafe to prevent a client
+    # from imposing more work on Tempo than desired.
     # (default: 0)
     [api_timeout: <duration>]